Nordgaren/Garys-Log/Writerside/topics/does-anyone-know-how-to-use-pointers-anymore.md

 against itself.
 I think this could be a free win for those who are looking to make performance mods to make any of the souls games.
 Starting here would be great, and I will post the results if/when I get around to making a script to patch these unnecessary checks out.
 This might even be something that has been going on for a while, which I will update here shortly if I, or any of the other soulsmodders can find this behaviour in previous games.
+Maybe we could finally get blighttown above 10 FPS on a 4090.

+Not sure what my next article here will be, but this will likely be more of a ranting place of things I find.
+Adobe next, maybe, because Premiere Pro has been crashing on me. :thinkus: If anyone knows a good wiki or doc type setup for me to start something to start making actual documentation on these systems for the souls games, and so that others can contribute,
+@ me on Twitter or something, idk.

 ## Glossary